1st Edition

 Biography

-Mike McEvoy studied at Cambridge prior to registration as an architect, then went on a postgraduate scholarship to Cornell, his PhD is from the Bartlett.
-He was in practice in the US and Canada, and for a decade with Arup Associates in London.
-Subsequently, he was Coordinator of Technical Studies at the University of Westminster; on the faculty at Cambridge and a Fellow Commoner of Downing College; and latterly, Professor of Architecture at the University of Brighton, where he led EU IFORE an Anglo/French €6.3million street by street retrofit programme (which is the background to this book).
-Previously, he had completed, and published, the outcomes of several funded research projects into low energy construction.
+Mike McEvoy studied at Cambridge prior to registration as an architect, then went on a postgraduate scholarship to Cornell; his PhD is from the Bartlett.
+He was in practice in the United States and Canada and for a decade with Arup Associates in London.
+Subsequently, he was Coordinator of Technical Studies at the University of Westminster; on the faculty at Cambridge and a Fellow Commoner of Downing College; and latterly, Professor of Architecture at the University of Brighton, where he led EU IFORE an Anglo/French €6.3million street-by-street retrofit programme (which is the background to this book).
+Previously, he had completed, and published, the outcomes of several funded research projects into low-energy construction.
 He has written three other books on architectural technology: Architecture and Construction in Steel, External Components, and Environmental Construction Handbook.